 DFC internships offer valuable experience that contribute to educational and professional growth, and may be applied in any future employment endeavor, including federal, state, and local governments or in the private sector.

-Compliance with Federal Legislation and Presidential Executive Orders
+Compliance with EEO & DEIA Federal Legislation and Presidential Executive Orders

 - Title VII of the Civil Rights Act of 1964